araupontones/MLSS/README.md

 7. Write a users' guide to upload the data (considering all the points in the [Importing Protocol](#importing-backend-protocol))
 8. Customize log in page [shinymanager](https://datastorm-open.github.io/shinymanager/)
 9. Append data from all rounds.
+10. Upload fonts to extrafont (via pushing files)
+11. Create lookup tables for Divisions and districts.

 ## things to review